Acyrthosiphon kondoi

 Acyrthosiphon kondoi, the blue alfalfa aphid or bluegreen aphid, is an aphid in the superfamily Aphidoidea in the order Hemiptera.
 It is a true bug and sucks sap from leguminous plants, particularly alfalfa (known as lucerne in most countries outside North America).

+It was first described in 1938 by Orihei Shinji and Kondo from specimens collected in China (Manchoukuo).

 Description

 The blue alfalfa aphid grows to a length of 3 to 3.5 mm.
 It is very similar in appearance to the closely related pea aphid (Acyrthosiphon pisum), but is often a more bluish shade of green.
 One significant difference from the pea aphid is that the blue alfalfa aphid has uniformly dark-coloured antennae.
 Both wingless and winged female forms occur, with the winged aphids being able to disperse and colonise new plants.
 Males also sometimes occur, are smaller than females, and are green with brown markings on head, thorax and abdomen.

 Distribution

 A native of Asia, the species has spread to other parts of the world including North America, South America, Australia and New Zealand; it was first detected in the United States in California in 1974 and had spread to Nebraska by 1979, Georgia and Kentucky by 1983 and Maryland by 1992.
 It is mainly a pest of plants in the family Leguminosae including alfalfa, pea, lentil and cowpea.
 Its host range in North America is very similar to that of the pea aphid, however, it is seen earlier in the spring and is more tolerant of cool weather than the pea aphid.
 As populations build up, they are increasingly affected by entomopathogenic fungi and parasitoids, with populations peaking and stabilising.
 Hot summer weather, with temperatures averaging above 80.8 °F, favours the plants' natural resistance mechanisms, and numbers of aphids reduce sharply.